er-contreras/login_api/README.md

  - DATABASE_USERNAME=postgres
  - DATABASE_PASSWORD=postgres

+ It was DATABASE_HOST as db because that define we are connecting to docker database called 'db'

  * This are for development proccess so the app is not in danger.

 ## Type the next commands to build, up and down the project in your system.